 This page is about the public challenge record and the visible research storyline around it.
-It is not a private experiment log; for the repository’s own much denser chronology, use local experiment history.
+It is not a private experiment log; for the repository’s own denser chronology, use local experiment history.

 Why a history page matters